CriusNyx/ETGItemCards/README.md

 3. Click the Install ETGMod button in the lower right DO NOT CHANGE ANY OF THE SETTINGS IN THE ADVANCED SECTION UNLESS YOU KNOW WHAT YOU'RE DOING

 It may take a while to finish installing.
-If you are having difficulties, you can reach out to the Enter The Gungeon discord for assisstance
+If you are having difficulties, you can reach out to the Enter The Gungeon discord for assistance.

 If you mess up, you can start over by uninstalling and reinstalling Enter The Gungeon on Steam.